 It is the mind that it is afraid of it losing itself.

 “People are actually afraid that they are alive.” – Benjamin Smyth

-Because when they find that they are alive, it was never who they thought they were (mind) that is alive, but who they actually are.
+Because when people find that they are alive, it is never who they think they are (mind) that is alive, but who they actually are.
 It is life, it is YOU that is alive.

 And you know it right now…. thoughtless.